Western Downs Futures

 Progress Team Agree to Stand Up!

 • After 4 (four) full day workshop meetings in nine months, on 20 February 2024, the Progress Team reached a consensus to stand up our governance structure with an Interim Steering Committee.
-This committee is composed of 8 community stakeholders to work with the Program Manager and lead the broader systems change initiative through its first 12 months.
+This committee is composed of eight community stakeholders to work with the Program Manager and lead the broader systems change initiative through its first 12 months.

 Program Manager Appointed